Get

 If your dog is coming in from the outside, you can bet they will have a flea or two!
 This will be one of the last things you want in your home.
 Fleas can be incredibly hard to treat, and even resistant to certain treatments.

-Before you even bring the dog in, it’s time to buy a flea treatment of your choice to get rid of any initial fleas, permitting it has the proper potency.
+Before you even bring the dog in, it’s time to buy a flea treatment of your choice to get rid of any initial fleas, permitting it to have the proper potency.
 Flea treatments can put an end to any live bugs on the animal and some can even end the life cycle of an egg.

 woman hand applies Dog Flea Tick Drops to the skin of a cute red mixed breed dog